5 best investments that hedge against inflation, and others to avoid

 3. A house

 You might not think of a house as a good way to hedge against inflation, but if you use a mortgage to buy your house, it can be an excellent way to do so.
-With a long-term mortgage – at close to historically low rates – you’ll lock in cheap funding for up to three decades.
+With a long-term mortgage you’ll lock in funding for up to three decades and can even refinance if rates go lower, giving you an attractive option on lower rates there.

 A fixed-rate mortgage allows you to maintain the biggest portion of housing expenses at the same payment.
 Sure, property taxes will rise and other expenses may creep up, but your monthly housing payment remains the same.
 That’s certainly not the case if you’re renting.